 Modules can be completed in the suggested order or participants can select a specific topic of interest.
 Each module includes lectures, assignments, and activities that address the following accessibility needs for vision, hearing, cognitive, and physical limitations.

-The training is structured to allow participants to easily navigate to specific accessibility needs.
+The offering is structured to allow participants to easily navigate to specific accessibility needs.
 Each module includes a content page that introduces the key concepts, instructional materials, and activities for a variety of accessibility needs.
-The goal is to ensure participants are comfortable with the distance-learning format, and will reference the training materials when future questions or situations arise.
+The goal is to ensure participants are comfortable with the distance-learning format, and will reference the course materials when future questions or situations arise.

 Content Page Layout